jbx-protocol/juice-docs-v2/docs/api/contracts/jbsingletokenpaymentterminalstore/write/recordredemptionfor.md

   // The current funding cycle must not be paused. if (fundingCycle.redeemPaused()) revert FUNDING_CYCLE_REDEEM_PAUSED();

-  // Scoped section prevents stack too deep. `_currentOverflow`, `_totalSupply`, and `_data` only used within scope.
+  // Scoped section prevents stack too deep. `_reclaimedTokenAmount`, `_currentOverflow`, and `_totalSupply` only used within scope.
   {
+    // Get a reference to the reclaimed token amount struct, the current overflow, and the total token supply.
+    JBTokenAmount memory _reclaimedTokenAmount;
+    uint256 _currentOverflow;
+    uint256 _totalSupply;

+    // Another scoped section prevents stack too deep. `_token`, `_decimals`, and `_currency` only used within scope.
+    {
+      // Get a reference to the terminal's tokens. address _token = IJBSingleTokenPaymentTerminal(msg.sender).token();

+      // Get a reference to the terminal's decimals. uint256 _decimals = IJBSingleTokenPaymentTerminal(msg.sender).decimals();

+      // Get areference to the terminal's currency. uint256 _currency = IJBSingleTokenPaymentTerminal(msg.sender).currency();

       // Get the amount of current overflow.
       // Use the local overflow if the funding cycle specifies that it should be used.
-Otherwise, use the project's total overflow across all of its terminals. uint256 _currentOverflow = fundingCycle.useTotalOverflowForRedemptions()
+Otherwise, use the project's total overflow across all of its terminals.
+      _currentOverflow = fundingCycle.useTotalOverflowForRedemptions()
-      ? _currentTotalOverflowOf(_projectId, _balanceDecimals, _balanceCurrency)
+        ? _currentTotalOverflowOf(_projectId, _decimals, _currency)
         : _overflowDuring(
           IJBSingleTokenPaymentTerminal(msg.sender),
           _projectId,
           fundingCycle,
-        _balanceCurrency
+          _currency
         );

-    // Get the number of outstanding tokens the project has. uint256 _totalSupply = IJBController(directory.controllerOf(_projectId))
+      // Get the number of outstanding tokens the project has.
-      .totalOutstandingTokensOf(_projectId, fundingCycle.reservedRate());
+      _totalSupply = IJBController(directory.controllerOf(_projectId)).totalOutstandingTokensOf(
+        _projectId,
+        fundingCycle.reservedRate()
+      );

       // Can't redeem more tokens that is in the supply. if (_tokenCount > _totalSupply) revert INSUFFICIENT_TOKENS();

       if (_currentOverflow > 0)
         // Calculate reclaim amount using the current overflow amount. reclaimAmount = _reclaimableOverflowDuring(
           _projectId,
           fundingCycle,
           _tokenCount,
           _totalSupply,
           _currentOverflow
         );

+      _reclaimedTokenAmount = JBTokenAmount(_token, reclaimAmount, _decimals, _currency);
+    }

     // If the funding cycle has configured a data source, use it to derive a claim amount and memo. if (fundingCycle.useDataSourceForRedeem()) {